Last Updated: July 6, 2021

 In order to display information to you or to fulfill your requests for certain products and services we may collect, on your behalf, your account and other personal information from third-party sites that you register under your account via the Service.
 We may also collect information about you from mailing list providers, publicly available sources, identification verification services and other third parties.
 For example, Possible uses Plaid, Inc. and Yodlee to gather your bank account and other financial data from financial institutions.
 Likewise, Possible may also use a third party to verify your income.

-To opt out of Google Analytics for display advertising or customize Google display network ads, you can visit the Google Ads Settings page.
+To opt out of Google Analytics for display advertising or customize Google display network ads, you can visit the Google Ads Settings page on your browser.

 We may use Facebook Inc. remarketing services.
 You can learn more about interest-based advertising and how ads work from Facebook by visiting this page: https://www.facebook.com/help/516147308587266/how-ads-work-on-facebook/.
 To opt-out from Facebook’s interest-based ads follow these instructions from Facebook: https://www.facebook.com/help/568137493302217.
 Facebook adheres to the Self-Regulatory Principles for Online Behavioral Advertising established by the Digital Advertising Alliance.
 You can also opt-out from Facebook and other participating companies through the Digital Advertising Alliance in the USA http://www.aboutads.info/choices/.
 For more information on the privacy practices of Facebook, please visit Facebook’s Data Policy: https://www.facebook.com/privacy/explanation.